-- 3.5.7 Stages will have one or more of the following cover situations: - 3.5.7.1 There is no cover anywhere in the stage, so reloading and up to 18 rounds per string are allowed "in the open." - 3.5.7.2 The shooter engages all targets from cover. - 3.5.7.3 When starting in the open, up to 6 shots may be required on targets while the shooter is stationary or moving to the first position of cover. - 3.5.7.4 When moving between two positions of cover, no more than 6 shots may be required on "discovered" or "surprise" targets hidden behind a vision barrier or revealed by activation. - 3.5.8 For vertical cover when shooting, a shooter must remain within the fault lines. - 3.5.9 Low cover can be at either a position of vertical or horizontal cover and requires at least one knee touching the ground. - 3.5.10 When engaging targets through a window, the shooter must engage targets using Tactical Priority. - 3.5.11 Cover During Reloads - 3.5.11.1 When the shooter runs the firearm empty in the open or from behind concealment, the shooter may reload and continue engaging targets as needed or move to the next shooting position to complete the engagement. - 3.5.11.2 In stages with cover, shooters may reload standing still or on the move at any time, as long as they are not exposed to targets that are not fully engaged during the reload. - 3.5.12 Vision Barriers provide concealment to the shooter, but offer no protection from a threat.
+- 3.5.7 Stages will have one or more of the following cover situations: - 3.5.7.1 There is no cover anywhere in the stage, so reloading (emergency and topping off) with up to 18 rounds per string are allowed "in the open." - 3.5.7.2 The shooter engages all targets from cover. - 3.5.7.3 When starting in the open, up to 6 shots may be required on targets while the shooter is stationary or moving to the first position of cover. - 3.5.7.4 When moving between two positions of cover, no more than 6 shots may be required on "discovered" or "surprise" targets hidden behind a vision barrier or revealed by activation. - 3.5.8 For vertical cover when shooting, a shooter must remain within the fault lines. - 3.5.9 Low cover can be at either a position of vertical or horizontal cover and requires at least one knee touching the ground. - 3.5.10 (deleted) - 3.5.11 Cover During Reloads - 3.5.11.1 When the shooter runs the firearm empty in the open or from behind concealment, the shooter may reload and continue engaging targets as needed or move to the next shooting position to complete the engagement. - 3.5.11.2 In stages with cover, shooters may reload standing still or on the move at any time, as long as they are not exposed to targets that are not fully engaged during the reload.
+(Standard stages may require multiple engagements of a target array in a single string so the procedure will dictate the correct action for a stage.) - 3.5.11.3 Vision Barriers provide concealment to the shooter, but offer no protection from a threat.
 This allows movement through a stage.
-When the shooter runs the firearm empty, they are considered to be in the open. - 3.5.13 Shooter exposure to multiple target arrays while engaging targets: Engaging targets from distant cover beyond the end of a fault line is not itself a penalty.
+When the shooter runs the firearm empty, they are considered to be in the open. - 3.5.11.4 Shooter exposure to multiple target arrays while engaging targets: Engaging targets from distant cover beyond the end of a fault line is not itself a penalty.
 However while using distant cover, if a shooter is exposed to other unengaged targets associated with a different shooting position they incur a penalty under 3.5.6. if not within a physical fault line at a Position of Cover (e.g. a shooter in an open area between positions of cover)